 How would you like to get into the head of your potential customers?
 Reserve a seat in their frontal lobes and influence the way they plan and choose their actions.
 Which in the marketing world and specifically in the domain of landing pages means seeing your visitors transition into becoming your customers by clicking on your CTA button.

 No, this is not an introduction to an advanced psychology class, neither am I going to teach you how to make little voodoo dolls and then show you exactly what to do to make them click buttons.
 What I am going to put in front of you today are simple psychological principles that work wonders for the conversion process, because they influence the way your visitors think and so enable you to sway them in the favor of your product or service.

-All the psychological principles below can be easily incorporated on your landing pages to hike up your conversion rates.
+All the psychological principles in the ebook above and listed below can be easily incorporated on your landing pages to hike up your conversion rates.

 Principle #1: People want a reason why

 The human mind functions rationally, granted this rationality is bounded but this doesn’t put a stop to the human thirst for reasons to perform actions.
 We are most comfortable doing things when we know exactly why we should do them- translation; we are always hunting for answers.

 If someone’s giving you something you just don’t accept it, you think about why he’s offering you something in the first place and you wonder about the thing that’s up for grabs.
 Even if something is offered for free, visitors just don’t jump at it but they think “what’s in it for me, why should I use this product.”
 This is the reason why not everyone signs up for every free trial that pops in front of their screens, because not everyone gives their customer an adequate reason why they should do so.